Last updated on July 1st, 2022 at 03:21 pm

 There was a time I thought I would not be able to have children.
 My ex-husband and I tried for almost 5 years.
 The doctor told us to go away on vacation and consider a marriage that might be childless unless we planned to adopt.
 She told us to look at our lives and be grateful for what we had.
 We packed our tent trailer and embarked on a three-week vacation to the great Northwest.

 It was a wonderful vacation, one I still have fond memories of.
-I was able to show my ex husband parts of the United States that he had never been to, and I had visited when I was a child.
+I was able to show my ex-husband parts of the United States that he had never been to and that I had visited when I was a child.
 I remember the pure bliss of fishing on a river south of Jackson Hole Wyoming, looking up at the mighty Tetons feeling so grateful for the beauty before me.

 One month after this vacation, I found out I was pregnant with our son Brian.

 Brian is by far, the best thing that has ever happened to me.
 I will never forget the moment I found out or the moment I found out I was having a boy.
 It was an unbelievable dream come true.
 I wanted nothing more in my life.
 It was my biggest dream, well, he still is really.

 Sometimes when I forget how blessed life can be, the times when it seems to be pinching me, I turn and look at my son and remember how desperately I wanted him in my life, and there he is *POOF* that dream-come-true.

 And I pause and take it all in and say a silent prayer of gratitude.
 I am so lucky.

 When I started counting my blessings, my whole life turned around.